ClintWeathers/stuff_about_r/datatable_links_plus_theme.md

 ```
 So essentially youre using shiny to show your DT rendering but this way you get to theme it out.
 I suspect that soon that theming will be built into the DT package.

+Mad props to Hadley, Winston, Yihui Xie, and all of those oldschool tablet-carving R users who made it easier for the rest of us.